ruby-rice/rice/README.md

   };
 ~~~

-We can wrap this class by using typedefs:
+We can wrap this class by using `typedef`s:

 ~~~{.cpp}
   extern "C"